EPCCed/dirac-docs/docs/index.md

 ## Contributing to the documentation

-The source for this documentation is publicly available in the [ARCHER2 documentation Github repository](https://github.com/EPCCed/dirac-docs.git) so that anyone can contribute to improve the documentation for the service.
+The source for this documentation is publicly available in the [DiRAC Extreme Scaling documentation Github repository](https://github.com/EPCCed/dirac-docs.git) so that anyone can contribute to improve the documentation for the service.
 Contributions can be in the form of improvements or addtions to the